ArcKnight01/NURobotics-London-Robot/README.md

 | Chassis & Wheels         | Mobile drive base                            | —               |

 ## Pinout Summary
-The default BCM pin assignments mirror the tuples provided to `AutonomousController.__init__` and cover every onboard peripheral that the controller wires up out of the box.

 | Peripheral                | BCM Pin(s) (BCM numbering)              | Notes |
 |---------------------------|-----------------------------------------|-------|